spurin/container-systemd/README.md

 * Windows (Docker Desktop, default WSL)
 * Windows (Docker Desktop, custom WSL)

-With the custom builds of systemd in the ubuntu based images, these images have in testing, worked as expected across different configurations as expected.
+With the custom builds of systemd in the ubuntu based images (ubuntu branches with _default), these images have in testing, worked as expected across different configurations as expected.
 The use base is over 20K+ Students across 125+ countries.

 See the individual branches for sources.
 The image can be executed directly (with for example, ```/bin/bash```) or, can be used as a systemd base for other projects.
 Execution examples are in the README.md